 Some children need to be placed alone, and some with their brothers and/or sisters.
-Some will have health or medical issues, and may have development delay, or physical, emotional and/or learning disabilities.
+Some will have health or medical issues or uncertainty about their future development.
+Some may have development delay, or physical, emotional and/or learning disabilities.
 This might be because of their poor start in life or be something they were born with.